stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 i--; // won't be mutated
 ```

 _Note that this feature is scope aware.
-If you disable mutations inside a method, the scope will not leak outside the method even if there is more code below._
+If you disable mutators inside a method, the scope will not leak outside the method even if there is more code below._

 ### Ignore mutations